Unfortunately, there is no one size fits all answer to what causes thin hair.

 Our hair becoming thinner with age is inevitable, and nothing to worry about.

-Read 10 Healthy Hair Tips To Apply To Bring Your Hair Back To Life
+Read next: 10 Healthy Hair Tips To Bring Your Hair Back To Life

-To understand how to prevent hair loss, you need to know what causes hair loss.
+To understand how to prevent hair thinning for women, you need to know what causes it.

-While I have covered that extensively approve, you need to identify what particular problem is causing YOUR hair to thin.
+While I have covered that extensively above, you need to identify what particular problem is causing your hair to thin.

 The easiest way to work out what causes thin hair for you is to pay attention to your locks.